munificent/craftinginterpreters/book/calls-and-functions.md

 ^code function-fields (1 before, 1 after)

 We also have a little FunctionType enum.
-This lets the compiler tell when it's compiling top level code versus the body of a function.
+This lets the compiler tell when it's compiling top-level code versus the body of a function.
 Most of the compiler doesn't care about this -- that's why it's a useful abstraction -- but in one or two places the distinction is meaningful.
 We'll get to one later.